Is a Rewards Checking Account Right for Me?

 • Limits on rewards: Some bank programs cap the rewards at a set amount each month, meaning there could be a limit to the amount of cash back you can earn.

 • Better rewards elsewhere: Rewards credit cards may offer more cash back than a rewards checking account.
 However, these cards often have credit score requirements that make it more difficult to qualify.
-You probably need a credit score in the 700s, and the higher, the better!
+You probably need a credit score in the good to excellent range, meaning 670 or above.

 • Minimum balance requirements: Some banks have minimum balance requirements to earn the reward.
 If you cannot meet the requirement or do not wish to keep that much money in a checking account, the account might not be the right fit.